ezEngine/docs-src/pages/docs/animation/common/color-gradients.md

 The color gradient can be sampled along the X-axis.
 This is frequently used to sample a color over time, but other parameters may be used for the lookup as well.
 If a gradient is supposed to be used in a looping fashion, the first and last color have to be set up to match.

+## Using Gradients as Textures

+Color gradients can be directly referenced in [materials](../../materials/materials-overview.md) as [textures](../../graphics/textures-overview.md).
+When you reference a color gradient asset in a material's texture slot, the engine automatically converts it to a 1D texture with 512 pixels.
+This is particularly useful for creating color ramps, custom lighting effects, or any shader effect that needs to sample colors along a gradient.
+The gradient is stored in HDR format (R16G16B16A16_FLOAT), which means it can represent high dynamic range colors with the full intensity values you define in the gradient editor.

 ## Gradient Editor

 The image below shows a color gradient and its editing controls: